-- 1. Configure the transmit station such that it generates the slowest worst-case rise time and output amplitude, while maintaining the minimum electrical requirements discussed in [4]. - 2.
-The test station shall send 24,700,000 1,518-byte packets (for a 10-11 BER) and the monitor will count the number of packet errors. - 3.
-Repeat steps 1 through 2 for the fastest worst-case rise time.
+- 1. Configure the transmit station such that it generates the slowest worst-case rise time and output amplitude, while maintaining the minimum electrical requirements discussed in [4].

+2. The test station shall send 2,470,000 1,518-byte packets (for a 10-10 BER) and the monitor will count the - number of packet errors. - Repeat steps 1 through 2 for the fastest worst-case rise time. - Repeat steps 1 through 3 using cable plants having attenuation ranging from 10% to 100% of maximum attenuation.